 Smart thermostats, smart door locks, and smart security cameras are just scratching the surface of what the market has to offer nowadays.

 You can make your life easier in a number of ways with one of these top smart home hub devices:

 The Echo Dot is one of the best-known smart home hub devices on the market.
 Amazon is currently selling its third generation of hubs, which combine quality and an affordable price.

 The Wink Hub 2 is another reliable product that won’t tear a hole through your budget.
-Thanks to the tall and slim design of this WiFi hub for home, it should fit in nicely with any room in your home.
+Thanks to this Wi-Fi hub’s tall and slim design, it should fit in nicely with any room in your home.
 It’s completely wireless, so you won’t have to worry about fitting the cables or drilling holes.

 Even though the hub supports IFTTT, you can create rules within the app itself by using the “Wink Robots” feature.
-Like most of the best smart home hubs on the market, Wink also supports Amazon Alexa, Google Assistant, Apple HomeKit, and Samsung SmartThings.
+Like most of the best smart home hub devices on the market, Wink also supports Amazon Alexa, Google Assistant, Apple HomeKit, and Samsung SmartThings.

-There is something retro about the design of Logitech’s Harmony Hub, but it’s impossible to tell whether the product’s designers were intentionally aiming for that look or not.
-At first glance, the Harmony Hub looks like a discman, but that technology has been dead for decades now, so younger users might not even remember it.
+There is something retro about Logitech’s Harmony Hub design, but it’s impossible to tell whether the product’s designers were intentionally aiming for that look or not.
+At first glance, the Harmony Hub looks like a Discman, but that technology has been dead for decades now, so younger users might not even remember it.

 With the app, you can easily automate most functions you could possibly want.
 The Harmony Hub allows up to 50 one-touch actions and time-triggered events.
 It uses various wireless technologies like IR, Wi-Fi, and Bluetooth to ensure the signal gets through regardless of any obstacles.

 Logitech’s Harmony Hub costs $79.98.
 This is quite affordable, considering you’re getting one of the best hubs on the market.